Changeist/money-for-mars/README.md

 # Money for Mars

-A space economy design game.
+A space economy design exercise.
 Teams draw three cards — a place in the solar system, a person who needs financial services, and a financial tool from Earth — and design something that would actually work where Earth's version wouldn't.

 The exercise is not about predicting space economies.
 It is about the muscle for questioning what a system takes for granted and rebuilding it when those assumptions no longer hold.
 Space is the prompt.
 The reasoning is the point, and it transfers — frontier markets, emerging technology, regulatory disruption, post-disruption strategy.